muskanm07/JavaScript-Practice/README.md

  >  ⭐ If you found this helpful, give it a star

+> ⭐ 100+ developers have already cloned this repo

 > 🚀 Daily JS practice — variables, arrays, functions, DOM & more.
 Day 8 streak!! 💪

 > *"Future Muskan is depending on what I do tonight."*